Asset Protection Scams, Tricks and Traps to Avoid

 - A corporation sole needs to declare income on its tax returns, which is similar to any other corporation.

 - Therefore, the corporation sole, is a legal entity.
-However, many of the claims that are made are little but fallaciousness touted by uneducated individuals who are likely repeating the words that were garnered from other misguided asset protection promoters.
+However, many of the claims that are made are little but fallaciousness.
+Claims are touted by uneducated individuals who are likely repeating the words that were garnered from other misguided asset protection promoters.

 The Pure Trust Scam